-Medial branch blocks and facet injections are common treatment options for clients of Integrated Pain Consultants who experience back pain and neck pain.
+Medial branch blocks and facet injections are common treatment options for clients of Integrated Pain Consultants (or Founder Dr. Nikesh Seth) who experience back pain and neck pain.
 These injections are administered in and around facet joints to reduce inflammation and irritation from arthritis pain.
 Medial branch blocks and facet joint injections are one of the many treatments used by Integrated Pain Consultants to provide relief for our clients experiencing pain and discomfort from a wide variety of conditions.

 The facet joints are located along your spine and connect each vertebra to the next.
 They help support the spine by providing stability and range of motion.
 These small joints can become painful due to arthritis of the spine, a back injury, or mechanical stress to the back.